 Amended by Ord.
 20-10 on 8/27/2020

-12.250.040 Location
+12.250.040 Location And Proximity Requirements For PUDs

-In making decisions and/or recommendations as to the approval of a senior citizen PUD, the DRC, Planning Commission and City Council shall apply the following standards for location:
+Senior citizen housing.
+In making recommendations and final decisions on a proposed Planned Unit Development (PUD) for senior citizen housing developments or age restricted communities the DRC, Planning Commission, and City Council shall apply the following standards for location:

-The concept of the PUD is an important factor in the implementation of the City’s General Plan—2000.

-The PUD should be so located with respect to streets and public ways as to provide easy access to the senior citizen occupants and their visitors.
+1. The proposed PUD shall be so located with respect to streets and public rights-of-way as to provide easy access for the community’s residents and their visitors.

-The site should be suitable for development without hazards to persons or property, on or off the tract, from flooding, erosion, or other dangers nor annoyances.
+2. The site should be suitable for development and free from hazards to persons or property, on or off the tract, from flooding, erosion, or other dangers or annoyances.

-A slopes report and a preliminary title report shall be required.

-Senior Citizen Housing Planned Unit Developments must be a minimum of 1800 feet apart from each other, and a minimum of 600 feet apart from any other Planned Unit Development (non-Senior Citizen Housing).
-(Straight-line as the crow flies, measured from the physical center of the PUD to the next PUD, distance from each other)
+3. PUDs exclusively designed to provide senior citizen housing (i.e. age restricted communities) shall be located a minimum of one thousand eight hundred (1,800) feet apart from each other.
+This distance shall be measured in a straight-line or “as the crow flies”, measured from the physical center of the PUD to the next PUD.

 HISTORY